robbintt/outlines/references/uart_isp_ftdi_etc_programming.md

 #### Other brands

-1. The ESP8266 AiThinker Light Bulb apparently needs an FTDI programmer
+1. The ESP8266 AiThinker Light Bulb needs an UART programmer
     - recommended by the developer: [AiLight Jig](https://www.sachatelgenhof.nl/blog/ailight-jig)
     - He got some boards from china, I have asked him for a link to the seller